certator/mplh5canvas/INSTALL.rst

 * Python 2.5 or newer (2.4 should also be OK, but has not been tested)
 * `Matplotlib`_ 0.99.1.1 or newer

-The web browser must support Canvas and WebSockets (see http://caniuse.com/#feat=websockets for current support).
-The target browser is Chrome 9.0+, while Safari 5.0+ is also supported.
-Opera 11.0+ and Firefox 4.0+ support WebSocket too, but it is disabled by default.
-It can be enabled by browsing to the ``about:config`` page in Firefox and the ``opera:config`` page in Opera, respectively.
-There is currently no support for Internet Explorer.
+The web browser you use to display the plots must support Canvas and WebSockets (see http://caniuse.com/#feat=websockets for a summary of current WebSocket support).
+The status quo for the main browsers in May 2011 is:

+* **Chrome 9.0+** works out of the box and is the target browser

+* **Safari 5.0+** works out of the box

+* **Firefox 4.0+** works after unblocking WebSocket support:

+    - Browse to the ``about:config`` preferences page and promise to be careful
+    - Type ``websocket`` in the filter to find the right option
+    - Double-click on ``network.websocket.override-security-block`` to set it to ``true``

+* **Opera 11.0+** works after unblocking WebSocket support:

+    - Browse to the Preference Editor at the ``opera:config`` page
+    - Type ``websocket`` in the "Quick find" search field to zoom in on the right option ("Enable WebSockets" under User Prefs)
+    - Check the tickbox and click on the Save button

+* **Internet Explorer** is not supported

+Both Firefox and Opera currently support WebSockets, but `block it by default`_.
+This is likely to change in the near future, and in the meantime WebSockets remain a simple and powerful way to obtain persistent connections across a wide variety of platforms given the limited available developer resources.

-The code now supports both draft-75 and draft-76 websockets and so should be reasonably future proof (until they change the standard again).
+The code now supports both draft-75 and draft-76 WebSockets and so should be reasonably future proof (until they change the standard again).

 Netifaces